Azure-Samples/azureai-samples/notebooks/GPT-4V/video/README.md

 ### Overview

-This Jupyter notebook is dedicated to exploring the process of conducting Q&A sessions using video inputs with the GPT-4V API, demonstrating advanced video analysis techniques.
+This Jupyter notebook is dedicated to exploring the process of conducting Q&A sessions using video inputs with the GPT-4 Turbo with Vision API, demonstrating advanced video analysis techniques.

 ### Objective

-The objective is to equip developers with the skills and methodologies for effectively implementing Q&A functionalities by analyzing video inputs in GPT-4V, enhancing interactive and dynamic video processing capabilities.
+The objective is to equip developers with the skills and methodologies for effectively implementing Q&A functionalities by analyzing video inputs in GPT-4 Turbo with Vision, enhancing interactive and dynamic video processing capabilities.

 ### Programming Languages
  - Python